google/zetasql/docs/functions-and-operators.md

       </td>
       <td>
-        Functions that flexibly convert a JSON value to an SQL value without returning errors.
+        Functions that flexibly convert a JSON value to a SQL value without returning errors.
       </td>
     </tr>